-Thank you for exploring the Department of Chemistry at the University at Buffalo.
-I extend a special welcome to those who are considering us as a home for your undergraduate, graduate or postgraduate educational experience!
+Thank you for exploring the Department of Chemistry at the University at Buffalo (UB).
+I extend a special welcome to those who are considering us as a home for your undergraduate, graduate, or postgraduate educational experience!

-Research interests within the department are centered on the cross-cutting themes of Health and Sustainability.
-Research spans the traditional disciplines of chemistry – analytical, inorganic, organic, and physical – as well as the ever-expanding interfaces of chemistry with biology, materials science, engineering, medicine, and physics.
-We benefit greatly from collaborative affiliations with researchers within the College of Arts and Sciences; the Schools of Engineering, Dental Medicine, Medicine, and Pharmacy; the Roswell Park Cancer Institute; the Hauptman-Woodward Medical Research Institute; the Centers of Excellence in Bioinformatics and Materials Informatics; the RENEW Institute; and the Center for Computational Research.
+Research interests within the Department span the traditional disciplines of chemistry – analytical, inorganic, organic, and physical – as well as the ever-expanding interfaces of chemistry with biology, materials science, engineering, medicine, and physics.
+Recently, we have broken down the traditional divisional structure of our department and reorganized our faculty and research along the cross-disciplinary themes of Biological and Medicinal Chemistry, Energy and Sustainability, Materials and Nanochemistry, Spectroscopy and Measurements, and Synthesis, to create a forward-looking structure that can help us tackle societal, technological, and environmental challenges of today and tomorrow.
+We also benefit greatly from collaborative affiliations with researchers within the College of Arts and Sciences; the Schools of Engineering, Dental Medicine, Medicine, and Pharmacy; the Roswell Park Cancer Institute; the Hauptman-Woodward Medical Research Institute; the Centers of Excellence in Bioinformatics and Materials Informatics; the RENEW Institute; and the Center for Computational Research.
 The emergence of these research centers and institutes has led to a tremendous growth of interdisciplinary research and collaboration among members of our Department.

-The department maintains a collegial and friendly environment for students and faculty alike.
-Our graduate students are actively engaged in departmental ilfe and coordinate many of our events.
-The Graduate Student Symposium, in particular, has attracted international attendance and widespread acclaim.
-The active engagement of our graduate students in social and scientific activities strengthens our departmental community and greatly enhances the graduate experience.
+The Department maintains a collegial and friendly environment for students and faculty alike.
+Our graduate students are very active and coordinate many of our events.
+The Graduate Students’ Symposium, which have been organized by our students for 40 years, has attracted international attendance and widespread acclaim.
+The active engagement of our graduate students in social and scientific activities strengthens our Departmental community and greatly enhances the graduate experience.